inverted-ai/torchdriveenv/README.md

 The benchmark provides NPCs through the state of the art behavioral models provided through the [Inverted AI API](https://www.inverted.ai/home).
 While emphasis is on ease of use, TorchDriveEnv is fully customizable, with easy to define new scenarios or reward.
 TorchDriveEnv is built on the lightweight driving simulator [TorchDriveSim](https://github.com/inverted-ai/torchdrivesim/), and therefore comes with various kinematic models, agent types and traffic controls.

-## Scenario overview
+## Scenario Overview
 TorchDriveEnv comes bundled with a predefined collection of diverse and challenging training and testing scenarios.
-Training scenarios were created using the InvertedAI API, while the testing scenarios were hand tailored for interesting challenges.
+Training scenarios were created using the Inverted AI API, while the testing scenarios were hand tailored for interesting challenges.
 An overview of the testing scenarios is given in the visualization below.
-Note that while the ego agent has fixed waypoints in these scenarios, its starting position is sampled uniformly between the first two waypoints, and NPCs are initialized dynamically using the InvertedAI API.
+Note that while the ego agent has fixed waypoints in these scenarios, its starting position is sampled uniformly between the first two waypoints, and NPCs are initialized dynamically using the Inverted AI API.
 This results in a large variation in the available scenarios.

 | <img src="https://github.com/inverted-ai/torchdriveenv/assets/16724505/ab82ec1e-fe79-4721-a996-512162032894.png" alt="Three Way" width="204"> | <img src="https://github.com/inverted-ai/torchdriveenv/assets/16724505/ce50a190-065f-4f59-b010-1e503ef78696.png" alt="Chicken" width="204"> | <img src="https://github.com/inverted-ai/torchdriveenv/assets/16724505/0ebddde4-62b0-44ad-bf40-bbb029d04589.png" alt="Parked Car" width="204"> | <img src="https://github.com/inverted-ai/torchdriveenv/assets/16724505/d38b72ff-f90c-4f83-8bb5-454f92168d1d.png" alt="Roundabout" width="204"> | <img src="https://github.com/inverted-ai/torchdriveenv/assets/16724505/1d4b8706-0bb6-4793-b57c-2b35eb020650.png" alt="Traffic Lights" width="204"> |
 |------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------|